-- present Singleton and Cocking Tunnels SAC are grilled to control human access.
-However paragraphs 6.17 and 6.18 of the supporting text to Policy SD20: Walking, Cycling and Equestrian Routes state that: - 4.5.4 '6.17 In instances where the line passes in or close to designated wildlife sites or where a survey reveals protected species, regard must be had to relevant policies in the development plan particularly policy SD9: Biodiversity and Geodiversity.
-A diversionary route may prove to be more appropriate.' - 4.5.5 '6.18 Development of a recreational transport route within the Singleton and Cocking Tunnels SAC will not be permitted and this section is left out of the safeguarding of the Chichester to Midhurst railway line route.' - 4.5.6 This text provides for explicit protection to the bat features of Singleton & Cocking Tunnels SAC from the development of the Chichester to Midhurst disused railway route, and thus that the Local Plan is unlikely to lead to significant adverse effects on Singleton and Cocking Tunnels SAC.
+'6.17 In instances where the line passes in or close to designated wildlife sites or where a survey reveals protected species, regard must be had to relevant policies in the development plan particularly policy SD9: Biodiversity and Geodiversity.
+A diversionary route may prove to be more appropriate.'

+'6.18 Development of a recreational transport route within the Singleton and Cocking Tunnels SAC will not be permitted and this section is left out of the safeguarding of the Chichester to Midhurst railway line route.'

+5.5.4 This text provides for explicit protection to the bat features of Singleton & Cocking Tunnels SAC from the development of the Chichester to Midhurst disused railway route, and thus enables a conclusion that the Local Plan will not lead to adverse effects on the integrity of Singleton and Cocking Tunnels SAC.
 The constraint imposed by the SAC will have to be a major factor in any feasibility study.
 If a proposal is developed that does affect these tunnels it will be captured by the project-level HRA requirement of Policy SD9 (Biodiversity and Geodiversity).
 It is therefore possible to conclude that the Local Plan itself will not result in an adverse effect on this SAC.

-4.6 Heathland bird sites: Wealden Heaths Phase II SPA and Woolmer Forest SAC
+5.6 Heathland bird sites: Wealden Heaths Phase II SPA and Woolmer Forest SAC http://publications.naturalengland.org.uk/category/6149691318206464 (accessed 23/06/15)